Steve Bray: SODEM

-SODEM was a political organisation founded by Steve Bray in September 2017.
-It was an acronym for Stand of Defiance European Movement, and its colours were yellow on blue.
+SODEM is a grassroots movement founded by Steve Bray in September 2017.
+It is an acronym for Stand of Defiance European Movement, and its colours are yellow on blue.
 It was responsible for secretly placing the European flag on an empty flagpole outside the Neath Port Talbot County Borough Council offices, on 19 August 2018.
 Elspeth Williams, who shared a flat in London with Bray and other protestors, ran SODEM's social media output.
-SODEM was dissolved as a company in January 2021.
+SODEM was dissolved as a company in January 2021, though it continues to exist as a grassroots movement.